 Members shall have 30 days to respond, unless a longer period is specified by the Executive Secretary in the transmittal.

+The Executive Secretary shall circulate Members responses unless explicitly requested by the issuing Member not to do so.

 If no reply from a Member reaches the Secretariat within the period established under paragraph 9 of this Rule, that Member would be recorded as not having participated in the decision.